 One day my son tells me “Hey dad, I think I can build one of your worlds in Minecraft”.
 What he meant about my world is a GIS world that I render using ArcMap.
 So I started thinking about this and wondered if I too can do this, but programatically.

-Now none of this stuff is productized yet, but if you take a little time and be patient, you can export your worlds into Minecraft and get your kids off your back (bless your heart).
-Check out the GitHub repository and get crafting (that’s what they kids tell me to say but I feel like their trolling me).
+Now, none of this stuff is productized yet, but if you take a little time and be patient, you can export your worlds into Minecraft and get your kids off your back (bless your heart).
+Check out the GitHub repository and get crafting (that’s what the kids tell me to say but I feel like they’re trolling me).

-Ulf Månsson, FME extraordinaire, joined me to talk about Safe Software FME, Minecraft and OpenStreetMap integration.
-We look at his Minecraft world where he takes OSM data, free government data and BIM models to build environments that match the real world.
-Ulf also give us a look at the FME Workbench model used to create the Minecraft worlds and Dale Lutz was putting up billboards for FME.
+Ulf Månsson, FME extraordinaire, joined me to talk about Safe Software FME, Minecraft, and OpenStreetMap integration.
+We look at his Minecraft world where he takes OSM data, free government data, and BIM models to build environments that match the real world.
+Ulf also gives us a look at the FME Workbench model used to create the Minecraft worlds and Dale Lutz was putting up billboards for FME.
 It’s really cool stuff and we’re probably not far at all away from having Minecraft world downloads of OSM data for everyone to use.